 Most HIV medications list diarrhoea as a potential side effect even though it only affects a minority of people.
-Ritonavir (Norvir) and other protease inhibitors are particularly associated with diarrhoea.
+Protease inhibitors (and the boosters ritonavir and cobicistat) are associated with diarrhoea.

-Diarrhoea is a common side effect, but it is often not treated because people find it difficult to discuss.
+As a symptom though it is often not treated properly because people find it difficult to discuss.

-Diarrhoea can be caused by HIV itself, by complications of HIV, and by HIV drugs.
+Diarrhoea can also be caused by untreated HIV and HIV-related illnesses.

 Diarrhoea includes looser and more watery stool and increased frequency.

 It is important that diarrhoea is managed properly by your doctor.
-Diarrhoea if moderate or severe can lead to dehydration, poor absorption of nutrients and drugs, weight loss and fatigue.
+Moderate or severe diarrhoea can lead to dehydration, poor absorption of nutrients and drugs, weight loss and fatigue.